 1. Ignoring the Work Triangle

 The work triangle is the spatial proximity that is both functional and aesthetically pleasing between the sink, refrigerator, range, and everything in between.
 The work triangle should make storing, preparing, cooking, and cleaning your meals easier.
-No matter how beautiful the selections in the kitchen are, if the work triangle is off the space won’t function as it needs to.
+No matter how beautiful the selections in the kitchen area, if the work triangle is off the space won’t function as it needs to.

 2. Foregoing Custom Cabinets

 As a custom cabinet shop we are most passionate about high quality, custom cabinetry.
 Well made cabinetry can outlive you, especially your time in your home.
 We respect every renovation has a budget, and are passionate that permanent fixtures like cabinetry are an investment piece.
-Custom cabinets will maximize your space to the eighth of an inch and provide custom features like roll outs, dividers, and organizers.
+Custom cabinets will maximize your space to the eighth of an inch and provide custom features like rollouts, dividers, and organizers.

 3. Cluttered Spaces